Skip to main content

 GLP-1 Denial Appeals

 Your insurance denied Ozempic, Wegovy, or Mounjaro?
-You may have appeal options.
+The denial is usually about paperwork — not you.

 Upload your denial letter.
 Lysco identifies the exact reason, maps the step-therapy and exception arguments that fit it, and drafts an appeal with clinical citations.
 Your first read is free.